ramayaser66/data-structures-and-algorithms/README.md

 it has a property of type String name.

   - `Node class`
- with the properties int value and Node next.
+ with the properties object value and Node next.

  - `Queue class`
  with a the properties Node front, Node rear.